Ecwid/ecwid-api-docs/includes/_store_profile.md

 ## Upload store logo

 Upload store logo displayed on Starter Site.
-The logo itself is to be placed in the request body
+The logo itself is to be placed in the request body.
+Maximum allowed file size is 20Mb.

 > Request example